PHPitiful/php-mini-framework/README.md

 can also make a framework.
 Maybe you can adapt it to what you need rather that using an out of the box bloated framework.

+If you decide to hack this project for your next project's framework, you might note that you can simplify the routing by simply initializing the route array manually.
+You should take care to do this in an initializer method utilized by the constructor, as PHP does not support anonymous functions in class variables defined in the class.